tarwn/lessthandot-hugo/blogs/content/posts/2009-09-09-sql-server-extracting-data-again.md

 This functionality is particularly useful for formatting data (when you need to export in a consistent way).
 For example, phone numbers (in the U.S.) are usually 10 digits long, but some people like to use (111) 222-3333 or 111-222-3333 or even 111.222.3333.

-The idea here is to remove all characters that we don&#8217;t want so that we can apply any formatting we do want.
+The idea here is to remove all characters that we don't want so that we can apply any formatting we do want.

 Most of the time, when you see code like this, it will step through the data character by character.
 This code is different.
 It uses PatIndex to find the first occurrence of an invalid character.
 It removes that character, and then continues on until all instances of invalid characters are removed.